 New Bedford is a larger medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Massachusetts.
-With a population of 94,958 people and 31 constituent neighborhoods, New Bedford is the sixth largest community in Massachusetts.
-New Bedford has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 95,032 people and 31 constituent neighborhoods, New Bedford is the sixth largest community in Massachusetts.
+Much of the housing stock in New Bedford was built prior to World War II, making it one of the older and more historic cities in the country.

-Unlike some cities, New Bedford isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in New Bedford are a mix of both white- and blue-collar jobs.
+New Bedford is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, New Bedford is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in New Bedford who work in office and administrative support (12.89%), sales jobs (9.40%), and management occupations (6.46%).

 The percentage of adults in New Bedford with college degrees is slightly lower than the national average of 21.84% for all communities.
 15.95% of adults in New Bedford have a bachelor's degree or advanced degree.